Cavendish Avenue, Buxton, Derbyshire SK17 9AE

 At the end of each term, we have our Reading Raffle to promote and encourage reading outside of school.
 Children have the opportunity, throughout the term, to earn Reading Raffle Tickets; the winner of each class is then drawn at the end of term before they choose a new book to take home.

 Pupil Reading Ambassadors spread their love of reading across the school as they talk about the books they love, making recommendations to others; hold story times and even have assembly slots to talk about their favourite books and authors.
+This year, they will also help with the planning of events such as World Book Day celebrations.

 Our Library on the bus is the perfect place to enjoy Storytime, hold quiet reading sessions or borrow a book from.